dokadon/terraform-web-server/README.md

 There are a number of dev ops tools which are required in the build environment.

 ## Linux Version, dnf, apt-get, git, bash & sudo
-* Fedora 30 or Ubuntu 19.04.
-Other versions may work.
-But testing has only been done on Fedora 30 and Ubuntu 19.04.
+* Verified to work on Fedora 28 or greater and on Ubuntu 18.04 or greater.

-* dnf and git must already be installed.
+* dnf(Fedora) or apt-get(Ubuntu) and git must already be installed.

 * sudo or root access is required